 Virunga National Park Visa

 Most tourists planning a trip into the park won’t be residents of Rwanda and won’t qualify for a regular DRC visa so the park has come up with a genius deal which offers park-specific visas good for the Goma area for people who book one of several attractions in Virunga National Park.
-Once you’ve booked your Mount Nyiragongo hike (or gorilla trekking or a stay at the Mikeno Lodge), you qualify for a park visa.
+Once you’ve booked your Mount Nyiragongo hike (or you can see other packages here including gorilla trekking), you qualify for a park visa.
 It’s all very easy and everything can be done on the website.
 Book and pay for your park visit first and then use that confirmation information to book your special Virunga DRC visa.
 The visas are valid for 14 days and the fees aren’t refundable.